 It feels counterintuitive at first: managers who are highly-engaged are the ones pushing their teams to burnout in the first place, aren’t they?
 But the reality is a bit more complicated.

-Managers who are hands-off—those who I would say are “managing on autopilot”—inevitably succumb to the vicious cycle of undermanagement.
+Managers who are hands-off—those who I would say are “managing on autopilot”—inevitably succumb to undermanagement.
 These managers more or less leave their employees to take care of things on their own, assuming that everything is on track and going fine…until it isn’t.
-Small problems have room to fester and grow into huge problems that have to be taken care of immediately.
+Small problems have room to fester and grow into huge problems that must be taken care of immediately.
 Suddenly, the manager is pulling the team into firefighting mode in order to take care of the huge problem.
 Everyone is distracted.
 Time is wasted.
-And the worst part is that everyone on the team has the sense that, eventually, it will all happen again.
+And the worst part is everyone on the team has the sense that, eventually, it will all happen again.

-Who wouldn’t be burnt out by that vicious cycle?
-Think about the message that it sends: “No matter how great your work is, or how much effort you put in, there will always be some emergency that derails the process.
+Who wouldn’t be burnt out by that?
+Think about the message it sends: “No matter how great your work is, or how much effort you put in, there will always be some emergency that derails the process.
 That’s just how it goes around here.”
-Reduced professional efficacy, indeed.

 This is not to say that managers who are guilty of undermanagement have bad intentions or do not care about doing their jobs well.
 In many cases it is quite the opposite: managers adopt a hands-off approach because they want to empower their employees and give them real ownership of their roles.
 And even more are simply afraid of micromanaging.